DottoGIT/PW_szachy/README.md

 # PW_Szachy
 ## Classic Chess Made with Python
 A college project that implements a chess game using Python.
 It highlights possible moves, shows checks, and detects checkmates.
 Each game can be saved as a .txt file, recording each move played by the players.
+Game saves are stored in [saved_games](saved_games) folder.
 ## How to execute?
 1. Download project.
 2. Use command `python ./chess.py`.